-Works is the subject matter of a Contract which is ordinarily property construction and civil engineering-related.
-A list of defined Works categories is shown in Schedule 2 of the Public Contracts Regulations.
-The Council may also treat 'Works' as an agreement where a developer constructs a building on their own land (according to Council needs) and then transfers the land and structure to the Council at a later date.
-Refer these projects to a Legal Advisor or Procurement Advisor in the first instance as soon as possible.
+Works is the subject matter of a Contract, typically involving property construction and civil engineering activities.
+While the detailed list of Works categories previously found in Schedule 2 of the Public Contracts Regulations 2015 has been restructured, the concept remains central within the Procurement Act 2023.
+The Council may also classify 'Works' as an agreement where a developer constructs a building on their own land (in alignment with Council needs) and subsequently transfers the land and structure to the Council at a later stage.
+Such projects should be referred to a Legal Advisor or Procurement Advisor at the earliest opportunity.
 It is essential that a standard form of contract is put in place to protect the Council.
 Regard should be had for the requirement for any securities such as guarantees or bonds.